Money for Mental Health

 I especially enjoy long-term collaborations over one-off assignments — once we get to know each other, my work becomes more aligned with your organisation’s mission and needs.

+As of 2025, I am working as a freelance fundraiser.
 I look forward to meeting you — and exploring how we can make a difference together.